 3 Essential Question

-The name of this Off the Mat Practice is: 3 Essential Question.
+The name of this Off the Mat Practice is: 3 Essential Questions.

 Take your journal and let’s being:

-Take a couple of breaths to connect with yourself, to your body, mind and heart.
+Take a couple of breaths to connect with yourself to your body, mind and hear (or a 5′ meditation is a great way to enter in this practice).
 Stay there in the presence of yourself, without changing or modifying anything.